Unleash Your Creativity

 PlayAlong Tracks: Practice with accompaniment at your own pace.

-Theory & Discussion: Short and digestible lessons with emphasis on Chords & Scales, to deepen your understanding and super-charge your progress.
+Theory & Discussion: Short and digestible lessons with emphasis on Chords & Scales as well as certain Practice Strategies, there to deepen your understanding and super-charge your progress.

-Everything is designed to support you in building confidence & skill, and to guide you through some inevitable frustration to much inevitable joy — and all at a pace that suits.
+Everything is designed to support you in building confidence & skill, and to guide you through some inevitable frustration to much inevitable joy.

-For now in the Tutorials Section (accessed via “Hub” in the menu) there is a taster/tester page of what’s coming regarding the walkthrough tutorials, which contains for now a walkthrough explanation for the ever-so-simple opening of Mozart’s Piano Concerto No.21 Slow Movement for anyone to have a go at.
-Included is the Section 1 Orchestral PlayAlong Track to practice against with options for hands separately and then together, so once you’ve got the hang of it you can turn off the lights and imagine you’re in the Albert Hall with the Philharmonia.
+For now in the Tutorials Section, accessed via “Hub” in the above menu, there is a taster/tester page which contains a demonstration tutorial for the ever-so-simple opening of the famous slow movement to Mozart’s Piano Concerto No.21 for anyone to have a go at, beginners included.
+The Section 1 Orchestral PlayAlong Track is also available to practice against, with options to practice hands separately/individually, as well as hands together, so that once you’ve mastered either hand or both, you can turn down the lights and imagine yourself in your favourite concert venue with your favourite orchestra and your favourite pianist (you).
 Have a go here.

 About James